Superstate/superstate-docs/Anatomy2.md

 2. Assets are then deposited by vault to target deposit protocol(s) and strat earning passive interest, vault refers own balance as the underlying value of deposits.

 3. Superstate v2 AMM for USDc / USDt requests funds from vault for swap, using the vaults balances as own liquidity.
 Must be whitelisted.
-Vault sends .997 USDc out token to AMM2, which swaps for 1 USDt in and earns swap fee .003 USDc, AMM sends 1 USDt and fee to vault to be redeposited.
+Vault sends .997 USDc out token to AMM, which swaps for 1 USDt in and earns swap fee .003 USDc, AMM sends 1 USDt and fee to vault to be redeposited.

 Later another swap happens for USDt to USDc, USDt sent, USDc deposited. .003 fee earned to USDt.